digitaltwinconsortium/ManufacturingOntologies/README.md

 <a href="http://armviz.io/#/?load=https%3A%2F%2Fraw.githubusercontent.com%2Fdigitaltwinconsortium%2FManufacturingOntologies%2Fmain%2FDeployment%2Farm.json" data-linktype="external"><img src="https://raw.githubusercontent.com/Azure/azure-quickstart-templates/master/1-CONTRIBUTION-GUIDE/images/visualizebutton.svg?sanitize=true" alt="Visualize" data-linktype="external"></a>

-Once the deployment is complete, log in to the deployed Windows VM via Remote Desktop using the credentials you provided during deployment and download and **install Docker Desktop** from [here](https://www.docker.com/products/docker-desktop), including the Windows Subsystem for Linux (WSL) integration.
+Once the deployment is complete, log in to the deployed Windows VM via Remote Desktop (Connect -> Download RDP file in the Azure Portal), using the credentials you provided during deployment and download and **install Docker Desktop** from [here](https://www.docker.com/products/docker-desktop), including the Windows Subsystem for Linux (WSL) integration.
 After installation and a required system restart, accept the license terms and install the WSL2 Linux kernel by following the instructions.
 Then verify that Docker Desktop is running in the Windows System Tray.

 ### Running the Production Line Simulation